 Of course, you don’t have to use these tools.
 Free alternatives abound, but then you’re limiting your avenues of approach; industry standards are still industry standards; if you want the ears of the mainstream anywhere near your tune, you’ll likely run into a gatekeeper that demands the mix in Pro Tools.

 That’s just my industry and its satellites.
 But it’s no less true for others: accountants are all musicians now—their software charges by the month.
 In the wake of COVID, subscription-based healthcare is coming for doctors.

 I see this as a tax—paid not to the government, but to a private sector run amok.
 It’s a tax with no protections in return: payouts have never been so slim for the average creator, and for this, we have subscriptions to thank again.

 Subscription services have hit other artistic pursuits in much the same way.
 YouTube payouts for videos are notoriously small.
 Good old-fashioned prose?
 Please.
 Gone are the days of top writers getting $10 per word—the industry average now sits at $0.30.

 If we accept that we are all musicians now, then believe me, the subscriptions are coming for you, too.
 Again, observe musicians: we have no power to bargain collectively against the streaming services.
 All we can do is beg for support on Patreon or charge a monthly premium for our fan clubs.
 And yes, this works for some.
 But more often it doesn’t, at least not enough to pay the bills.

 How is this going to translate into other industries?
 I shudder to answer that question.
-Even optimistic Zack sees the storm clouds gathering, and he assures me we’ll dig into that a couple of WAAMN chapters from now.
+Even optimistic Zack sees the storm clouds gathering, and he assures me we’ll dig into that in WAAMN soon.
 In the meantime, subscribe to his Substack—that’ll help make it financially sustainable for Zack to have an Editor Nick longterm.
 What’s another $5 per month, anyway?